hmuchalski/OChem/syllabus-ay21-22-su.md

 **Canvas:** The central repository for all course materials and information found here: [https://fresnostate.instructure.com](https://fresnostate.instructure.com).

-**Document scanning tool or a tablet with pen imput**: Many assignments in this course are designed to be prepared by hand on paper.
-Few people own document scanners nowadays, but a mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
+**Document scanning tool or a tablet with pen imput**: Assignments in this course are handwritten on paper and some assignments are uploaded to Canvas as PDF.
+A mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
 There are number of options available for both iOS and Android.
 Find one that you like and learn how to use it.

 **Active Fresno State network account** so that you can access email, Canvas, and Google Suite.
 If you have any issue with accessing any of the above, please let me know as soon as possible.
 We will use a variety of additional course tools during the semester, but they will be free to use, and you will be taught how to use them as part of the class.